OUR FOSTERING NETWORK

 Thank you for your interest in becoming a Treat me Kind Foster carer.
-We are always keen to work with compassionate, dedicated, and loving people who would like to help those animals in need.
+We are always keen to work with compassionate, dedicated, and loving people who would like to help cats in need.

-Foster carers are unique individuals who dedicate their time and love helping vulnerable animals who need it the most.
+Foster carers are unique individuals who dedicate their time and love to helping vulnerable animals who need care while waiting for their forever home.

-Fostering is a wonderful way to help animals in need of a good and loving home.
-We are relying on people to help us by providing a temporary home for the animals in our care.
-By becoming one of our fosterers you are directly helping these animals in need and giving them a gift of a loving and happy home.
+Fostering is a wonderful way to help cats in need of a good and loving home.
+We rely on people to help us by providing a temporary home for cats in our care.
+By becoming one of our fosterers you are directly helping these animals in need by giving them a gift of a loving and happy home.

-By helping you are also allowing us to have an extra space for another animal in need.
+By caring for a cat in your own home, you will also give us extra space for another animal in need.

 Would you like to foster?

-Many animals are looking for a new start in life and by opening your home and heart can be the best gift for them.
-Living with a foster family can help animals during their rehabilitation and help build their confidence.
+Many cats are looking for a new start and opening your home and heart can be the best gift for them.
+Living with a foster family can help animals rebuild their confidence.

-Every animal is unique, each with a different personality and needs, but we want to be there for each one of them and with your help we can work hard to help these animals.
-Fostering is very rewarding and gives hope, love, kindness, and care to these felines, especially during their twilight years
+Every cat is unique, each with a different personality and needs, but we want to be there for each one of them and with your help we can reach these animals.
+Fostering is very rewarding and brings hope, love, kindness, and care to these felines, especially during their twilight years

-Many people choose to foster rather than adopt due to many reasons and commitments.
+Many people choose to foster rather than adopt due to personal circumstances and commitments.

-If you are interested in becoming a foster guardian when we open our doors, please complete our Register my interest form
+Ahead of opening our cat rescue centre in West Sussex, we are building our network of foster carers.
+If you are interested in becoming a foster guardian when we open our doors, please complete our Register My Interest form.

-With your permission, we would like to keep you up to date with our work, any developments on our rescue rehoming centre and to stay in touch with you.
+With your permission, we would like to keep you up to date with our work, including developments on our rescue rehoming centre, and to stay in touch with you.

-When we eventually open, we will be in touch to start the fostering process including fostering application form.
+When we are ready to open our centre, we will contact you to start the fostering process, including the fostering application form.

-We will be introducing a 3-step process by our fostering committee, which are.
+There will be a 3-step process conducted by our fostering committee:

-First stage – a phone call from the rehoming centre and the foster application process begins.
+First stage – a phone call from the rehoming centre to begin the foster application process.

-Second stage – a home visit and initial consultation approval stage begins.
+Second stage – a home visit and initial consultation.

-Every foster carer will receive ongoing support from the rehoming centre.
-The health and safety of our fosterers, staff and volunteers is of the upmost importance.
-Due to the current COVID-19 current crisis we will not be able to offer fostering to those homes where a member of the household is showing symptoms of or has confirmed case of Covid-19.
-Or has been identified as clinically extremely vulnerable or is shielding.
+Each foster carer will receive ongoing support from the rehoming centre.
+The health and safety of our fosterers, staff and volunteers is of the utmost importance.
+Due to the current Covid-19 crisis, we will not be able to offer fostering in homes where a member of the household is showing symptoms of, or has a confirmed case of, Covid-19, or has been identified as clinically extremely vulnerable or is shielding.